Into the Mist

 Sample 3

-There were people there, too, glimpsed hazily in the periphery of her vision, moving about, some walking arm in arm, some dancing to faint music she could barely pick up.
+There were people there, too, glimpsed hazily in the periphery of her vision, some walking arm in arm, some dancing to faint music she could barely pick up.
 Although they were smiling and conversing, she couldn’t make out what they were saying.
 But as she approached the entrance to a long, open space, the occasional burst of laughter rang out loud enough to reach her.

 It was the ballroom.
 And they were having a party.
 Folding her arms, she rubbed at the goosebumps that had formed on them.
 The air felt strange, like it was filled with electricity.
 She tucked a strand of hair behind her ear, and it crackled with static.